aaroncampf/NeoNotes/README.md

 * Centering textbox (think secion headers)
 * Re-ordering items

-## Dropbox Intergration
+## Dropbox Integration
-* Upload data as XML to dropbox for use in Android applications
+* Upload data as XML to Dropbox for use in Android applications
 * Will not work when downloaded due to missing keys